Particle production by a relativistic semitransparent mirror of finite size and thickness: Abstract

 \section{Abstract}

-Production of massless scalar particles by a relativistic semitransparent mirror of finite transverse size in (1+3)D flat spacetime is studied.
-The finite-size effect on the mode function is compared to the conventional scalar diffraction theory in optics.
+Production of massless scalar particles by a relativistic semitransparent mirror of finite transverse size and longitudinal thickness in (1+3)D flat spacetime is studied.
 The derived particle spectrum formula is applied to two specific trajectories.
-One is the gravitational collapse trajectory commonly invoked in (1+1)D perfectly reflecting moving mirror literature, and the other is the plasma mirror trajectory proposed to be realizable in future experiments.
-We illustrate the finite-size effect on the particle spectrum, which should help to provide a guidance to the expectation in future flying mirror analog black hole experiments.
+One is the gravitational collapse trajectory invoked in (1+1)D perfectly reflecting moving mirror literature to mimic Hawking radiation, and the other is the plasma mirror trajectory proposed to be realizable in future experiments.
+It is found that the finiteness of the transverse size leads to diffraction, while the nontrivial thickness amplifies the production rate.
+We also estimated the particle yield as $\sim 3000$ in a 20-day data acquisition based on the parameters invoked in the proposed AnaBHEL experiment.